wlav/cppyy/doc/source/numba.rst

 After that, Numba is able to trace ``cppyy`` bound code.
 Note that the ``numba_ext`` module will register only the proxy base classes, to keep overheads to a minimum.
-The pre-registerd base classes will, lazily and automatically, register further type information for the concrete classess and overloads on actual use in Numba traces, not from other uses.
+The pre-registered base classes will, lazily and automatically, register further type information for the concrete classes and overloads on actual use in Numba traces, not from other uses.